ebursztein/sitefab/documentation/nginx_install.md

 ## Dev version
 ### Edit configuration.
 OSX location: **/usr/local/etc/nginx/nginx.conf**
-Replace the server block by
+Replace the server block by the following configuration and make sure that **root** is pointing to where the site is (release directory)
 ```
     server {
         listen       8080;